Device ID

 Final Thoughts

 Understanding Device IDs puts you ahead in today’s privacy-first mobile world.
-While a Device ID may look like a random string, it powers everything from app analytics to security and ad personalization.
+While an ID may look like a random string, it powers everything from app analytics to security and ad personalization.

 Quick recap: